-The Committee may, in its discretion, grant reasonable extensions of time for filing Annual, New Filer, and Termination Reports.
+The Committee may, in its discretion, grant reasonable extensions of time for filing Annual, New Filer, Candidate, and Termination Reports.
 The total of any extensions granted for any one report, including amendments, may not exceed 90 days.
+If you intend to file your report on paper, you must submit an extension request via paper.
 To obtain an extension, submit an extension request in eFD.
 All extension requests must be submitted on or before the filing deadline.

-Note: A candidate will not be granted an extension if the requested due date is fewer than 30 days prior to an election in which the reporting individual is a candidate.
+Note: Extension requests for Candidate Reports will not be granted if the requested due date is fewer than 30 days prior to a primary or general election in which the reporting individual is a candidate.